hivesolutions/scudum/README.md

     GCC_BUILD_ARCH=armv7-a GCC_BUILD_TUNE=cortex-a7 GCC_BUILD_FPU=neon-vfpv4 \
     GCC_BUILD_FLOAT=hard BUILD_CLEAN=0 BUILD_ROOT=0 BUILD_CROSS=0 BUILD_TIMEOUT=1 scudum root

-To deploy a new version of the Scudum ditribution to the repository a deploy operation must be performed, note that the deployment is going to use the `/mnt/builds/scudum` path by default but may be changed using the `TARGET` variable:
+To deploy a new version of the Scudum distribution to the repository a deploy operation must be performed, note that the deployment is going to use the `/mnt/builds/scudum` path by default but may be changed using the `TARGET` variable: